What’s an STI? Why should I get tested?

 - Get treatment if you need it.
 Getting treatment can help you get back to your normal routine.
 Some STIs are treated easily with antibiotics, and others need more serious medication.
 Either way, get a doctor’s help if you’re worried.

 - Use protection.
 Condoms and other barriers can do a great job of helping you avoid STIs.
 Just remember to use them correctly every time you have sex.
 Barriers can include:

 - Condoms – Provides great protection by protecting you from semen, vaginal fluids, or microscopic bits of blood during vaginal, oral, and anal sex.
 Condoms can also cover sex toys if you’re sharing them.

-- Female condoms – Can be inserted into the vagina or anus during sex.
-Female condoms are latex free, so they’re great for people with latex allergies.
+- Internal condoms – Can be inserted into the vagina or anus during sex.
+Internal condoms are latex free, so they’re great for people with latex allergies.

 - Dental dams – A little latex sheet that can protect you during oral sex (mouth-to-vagina, or mouth-to-anus).
 You can DIY a dental dam by cutting open a latex condom.
 For more info about dental dams, here’s a good article from Buzzfeed.

 - Get vaccinated against HPV!
 Both guys and girls should get this vaccine.
 Down the road, it prevents some deadly cancers like cervical, mouth, throat, and penis cancer.

 - Talk to your partner about sex.
 It’s more than about having good sex.
 It’s also about making sure you’re on the same page about your STI status and birth control.
 (If you can talk about sex, you can talk about pretty much anything!)

 Want to prevent both STIs and an accidental pregnancy?
 Using condoms AND a highly effective birth control method is a magic combination.
 Check our birth control finder to find a birth control method you love, grab some condoms at the store, then find a doc who can get you the birth control and STI testing.